Desert Promise.

 The master did not tell them in great detail what to do.
 He said, "Engage in business until I come."
 Lk 19:13.
 He did not tell them how to invest, where to do business, or how long he would be gone.
 He simply trusted them with his property, and upon his return, he expected them to have something to show for it.

-So there I am wondering...
+So, there I was wondering...

 If I look at my life, and see where I was given five talents.
 And all I have done so far, is hold onto them for myself...
 Which servant am I?